ICI3D/ICI3D.github.io/funding/index.md

 * The ICI3D name was created in 2012 when we added additional clinics, though earlier Clinics are still considered as part of the same continuous program development.
-* After our first year, we changed the name of our flaship Clinic from *Meaningful Modeling of Biological Data* (2009) to *Meaningful Modeling of Epidemiological Data* (2010 and later).
+* After our first year, we changed the name of our flagship Clinic from *Meaningful Modeling of Biological Data* (2009) to *Meaningful Modeling of Epidemiological Data* (2010 and later).